wireapp/wire-server/docs/src/developer/reference/config-options.md

   enabled: true
 ```

-Also, the optional object `sftToken` with its fields `ttl`, `secret`, and `secondsBeforeNew` define whether an SFT credential would be rendered in the response of `/calls/config/authenticated`.
-The field `ttl` determines the seconds for the credential to be valid, `secondsBeforeNew` determines the amount of time which has to pass before a new token will be generated, preventing one client to create too many new credentials, and `secret` is the path to the secret shared with SFT to create credentials.
+Also, the optional object `sftToken` with its fields `ttl` and `secret` define whether an SFT credential would be rendered in the response of `/calls/config/v2`.
+The field `ttl` determines the seconds for the credential to be valid and `secret` is the path to the secret shared with SFT to create credentials.

 Example: